 Philadelphia Police Officers Reported Injured In Gunbattle With Barricaded Shooter

-As many as six Philadelphia police officers are reported shot or otherwise injured and rushed to a hospital with non-life-threatening injuries after a gunbattle with a barricaded person in an incident that authorities describe as "active and ongoing."
+Six Philadelphia police officers have been shot or others injured in other way in a gunbattle with a barricaded person in an incident that authorities describe as "active and ongoing."
+The wounds are described by a police spokesman as non-life-threatening.

 The incident is reported to be in the Tioga section of North Philadelphia, according to The Philadelphia Inquirer.